dingo-gw/dingo/docs/source/example_npe_model.md

 However, this time, during training we will need two sets of ASDs.
 The first one will be fixed during the initial training -- this is the fiducial dataset generated above.
 This dataset will contain only  a single ASD.
 The second ASDDataset will contain many ASDs and is used during the fine tuning stage.
+The reason to use just one ASD during the first stage is to allow the network to train in an easier inference setting.
+It should learn how to infer parameters in the presence of that one ASD.
+However, during inference the ASD will be variable.
+Thus, in the second stage many ASDs are used so that dingo learns the distribution of ASDs from the observing run.
+We find this split leads to an improvement in overall performance.
 To generate this second dataset run

 ```
 dingo_generate_asd_dataset --settings_file $(pwd)/examples/npe_model/asd_dataset_settings.yaml --data_dir $TRAIN_DIR/asd_dataset_folder -out_name $TRAIN_DIR/asds_O1.hdf5